 The Authority recognises the cost of retirement benefits in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, the charge required to be made against the General Fund is based on the cash payable in the year, so the real cost of post-employment/retirement benefits is reversed out of the Comprehensive Income and Expenditure Account within the Movement in Reserves Statement on the General Fund balance.
-The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement in Reserves Statement in Reserves Statement during the year:
+The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement in Reserves Statement during the year:

-Activity 2020/21 £000 2021/22 £000 Comprehensive Income and Expenditure Account Cost of Services: Current service cost 803 1,271 Past service cost 0 3 Financing and Investment Income and Expenditure: Net interest expense 162 220 Total Post Employment Benefit Charged to the Surplus or Deficit on the Provision of Services 965 1,494 Other Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement Re-measurement of the net defined benefit liability: Return on plan assets (excluding the amount included in the net interest expense) (2,748) (784) Actuarial gains and losses arising on changes in demographic assumptions 0 (255) Actuarial gains and losses arising on changes in financial assumptions 5,784 (2,077) Actuarial gains and losses due to liability experience (189) 73 Total Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement 3,812 (1,549) Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit for the Provision of Services for post-employment benefits in accordance with the Code (3,404) 1,995 Actual amounts charged against the General Fund Balance for pensions in the year: Employers' contributions payable to the scheme 408 446
+Activity 2021/22 £000 2022/23 £000 Comprehensive Income and Expenditure Account Cost of Services: Current service cost 1,271 1,009 Past service cost 3 0 Financing and Investment Income and Expenditure: Net interest expense 220 229 Total Post Employment Benefit Charged to the Surplus or Deficit on the Provision of Services 1,494 1,238 Other Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement Re-measurement of the net defined benefit liability: Return on plan assets (excluding the amount included in the net interest expense) (784) 1,453 Actuarial gains and losses arising on changes in demographic assumptions (255) (263) Actuarial gains and losses arising on changes in financial assumptions (2,077) (10,744) Actuarial gains and losses due to liability experience 73 918 Total Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement (1,549) (7,398) Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit for the Provision of Services for post-employment benefits in accordance with the Code 1,995 7,814 Actual amounts charged against the General Fund Balance for pensions in the year: Employers' contributions payable to the scheme 446 416